inesucrvenom/inesucrvenom.github.io/_posts/2019-03-16-aws-lambda-mathfun.md

 Learning project to grasp some new topics (serverless development, automatic deployment); while improving others (testing, handling errors and exceptions, general Python skills).

 Before this assignment I didn't have a clue what AWS Lambda is or how to use it.
-After roughly 3 weeks of research and work on it, the result that I'm proud of can be seen on [github](https://github.com/inesucrvenom/mathfun).
+After roughly 3 weeks of research and work on it, the result that I'm proud is here: [mathfun](https://github.com/inesucrvenom/mathfun).

 ## Research flow and decisions
 ### To framework or not to framework...